Mother divine and Adi - shakti

 The concept of Shakti is multi - defined in Hinduism, because it is applied on many planes, and the various teaching masters had different levels of selfrealisation.

-In Tantric Buddhism, each Buddha has a kind of Yogini - Shakti.
+In tantric Buddhism each Buddha has a kind of Yogini - Shakti.
 This is mostly seen as a union of compassion and wisdom, but also as the two major cycles of energy.

 In Hinduism exist many dark and light forms of the Shakti and her anandas on the underlying planes.
-The most respected Shaktis are the Shaktis of the Trimurti(Tapoloka) where the gods sometimes have several tantric shaktis and also several children.
+The most respected Shaktis are the Shaktis of the Trimurti(Tapoloka) where the gods may have several tantric shaktis and also several children.

 Dark and terrible deities and goddesses such as UMA (mother of the material universe), Durga and Kaalratri give a shady and contradictory impression for those who do not recognize and understand their tantric-allegorical background.

-== Adi - Shakti and Parashakti ==
+== Adi - Shakti and Parashakti==

 Above all forces resides the controversial Adi-Shakti or Parashakti or Adi-Parashakti, which in Hinduism reaches at most the level of Satyaloka as a Shakti of 'Swami Parambrahma' of the Satyaloka or the lowest level of the (here somewhat undefined) Parabrahman on which the Hinduism ends .